AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

     ```sh
     ssh-keygen -l -f ~/.ssh/known_hosts -F 172.16.1.11
     ```
     This is the most human-readable output, as it displays the SSH server's address and fingerprint in the same manner as when you are using the `ssh` client program itself.
 All of these formats are equivalent, it's just a matter of presenting the data therein in one way or another.
-The point here is to illustrate that the once you make a connection to a server, your SSH client program remembers this fact by writing a new line with the relevant details into the `known_hosts` file.
+The point here is to illustrate that once you make a connection to a server, your SSH client program remembers this fact by writing a new line with the relevant details into the `known_hosts` file.
     > :bulb: In older versions of SSH, the `known_hosts` file listed the addresses of remote servers in cleartext.
-Newer versions of SSH (such as those used in this lab) no longer default to this behavior, which is why the host address portion of a `known_hosts` file is itself encrypted.
+Newer versions of SSH (such as those used in this lab) no longer default to this behavior, which is why the host address portion of a `known_hosts` file is obscured.
 As long as your SSH client programs support it, you can immediately improve the security of your `known_hosts` file by hashing all the addresses with `ssh-keygen`'s `-H` option:
     >
     > ```sh
     > ssh-keygen -H -f ~/.ssh/known_hosts # Hash known host addresses.